-Everyone knows the old axiom that people judge a book by its cover, but do they also judge books by their title?
+Everyone knows the old axiom that people shouldn't judge a book by its cover, but do they also misjudge books by their title?
 I don’t know.
 I suspect a great title can get readers to look further, a horrible title stops further inspection, and a mediocre title doesn't influence sales one way or the other.

 The Barnes and Noble Book Blog posted an article “12 Books With The Most Irresistible Titles.”
 Good Titles, but I always liked Lonesome Dove because it sounded intriguing.